TennoAndros/FE-Andros-News/README.md

 # Muggle-News

-FE-Andros-News is a frontend application that allows users to interact with the Andros-News API through a user-friendly interface.
+Muggle-News is a frontend application that allows users to interact with the Andros-News API through a user-friendly interface.

 ## Table of Contents